Setup

 }Restart Claude Desktop

 Quit and reopen Claude Desktop.
 You should see a hammer icon in the bottom-left of the chat input, indicating MCP tools are available.
-Click it to see the 4 CtxVault tools:
+Click it to see ctxvault memory + project/account tools:

 ctxvault_rememberStore a decision, convention, pattern, or lesson